-If you haven’t already registered to vote, make sure to do so by October 5th, and study up on your candidates so you’re already prepared!
+If you haven’t already registered to vote, make sure to do so by October 11th.

-You cannot just walk in on Election Day and cast a ballot; if only it were that easy.
-You can register to vote online if you have a Tennessee Driver’s License or a Tennessee Department of Safety ID.
-The 5 minutes it takes you to answer these questions will no doubt be worth the time, for real.
-If internet access is the issue hindering you, or someone you know, you may register to vote at any Memphis Library location, and they will deliver it for you!
+You can register to vote online if you have a TN Driver’s License or a Tennessee Department of Safety ID.
+If internet access is hindering you, or someone you know, you may register to vote at any Memphis Public Libraries location—and they will deliver the form for you!

-Speaking of the Memphis Public Libraries, they’ve put together a guide page for you to get to know all of the candidates.
+And speaking of the Memphis Public Libraries, they’ve put together a guide page for your to get to know all of your candidates.
 Do your research!

-If you have more questions about registering to vote, check out VoteRiders, a voter ID education and assistance site that’ll help you through just about every question you can think of.
+** If you have more questions about registering to vote, check out VoteRiders, a voter ID education and assistance site that’ll walk you through just about every question you can think of**

-When the time comes, Vote like your life depends on it!
+When the time comes, vote like you life depends on it!

 Early voting locations and times can be found here.

-Now, come Election Day, Tuesday November 3rd, you will need to show up to your pre-designated voting location.
-This information will be listed on your voter registration card or you can locate your voting location here.
+Come Election Day, Tuesday November 8th, you will need to show up to your pre-designated voting location.
+This information will be listed on your voter registration card, or you can locate your voting location here.